Cotgrave: Community

 Across the road from the leisure centre is Cotgrave Club.
 The Miners' Welfare Club was built in the early 1960s.
 An unremarkable building at first sight but of prodigious size, it boasts several bars, a garden, family and snooker rooms, entertainment suites with their own bars, and one of the largest fully equipped stages in the region.
 The main hall can seat several hundred and has two dedicated bars, a food bar and a gallery.
 The various rooms and hall are available for hire.

 The club has a cricket and football team with grounds enough to field two football matches.
 There are changing rooms and pavilion facilities for home and visiting teams.
 The village also has an angling club.
 In 2012 the club hosted the Cotgrave Festival of Sports, a variety of sporting events through the last week in June, culminating in a finale day of presentations and entertainment.
 Involving all the schools and community, this was repeated in 2013–14 and is intended to continue annually.

+There is also a Kickboxing club based at Cotgrave Leisure Centre which is through KickboxUK (Professional Kickboxing Association – Cotgrave).

 At the end of 2011 the people of Cotgrave launched Cotgrave Community Website.
 This forum is paid for by the council but run by the council and local residents.
 Members are registered with their real names and checked on the electoral roll.